vec241/final_project/sy1743/user_guide.md

   - Enter an integer from 1 to 12 as month.
 - Enter back: go back to main menu.
 - Enter quit: exit the program.
+- Note: close one plot will show the next plot.

 ###### Option 3: Prediction and recommendation